-- D. Produce Employee Work Plan.
+d.
+Produce Employee Work Plan.
 After a preliminary review of the performance ratings has been completed, the supervisor and the employee will meet to discuss the evaluation, progress made in performance since the last evaluation, and any areas that need improvement.
 During this meeting, the supervisor will review the evaluation and facilitate an open exchange concerning expectations and results.
 The supervisor should be open and make every effort to respond in a positive and encouraging manner.
 The supervisor and employee will focus on creating goals to improve job performance according to departmental and organizational objectives.
 The Employee Work Plan should focus on no more than two or three main performance goals.
 Other short-term goals should be discussed, set, and met throughout the year.
-The Employee Work Plan will also include an action plan to help the employee reach those goals, along with reasonable deadlines to complete them. - E. Employee Comments and Signatures.
+The Employee Work Plan will also include an action plan to help the employee reach those goals, along with reasonable deadlines to complete them.

+- e.
+Employee Comments and Signatures.
 An opportunity will also be given for employees to record remarks and give feedback on the performance evaluation process.
 Both the supervisor and employee must sign the appraisal form.
 If the employee refuses to sign the appraisal document, the supervisor will indicate this on the signature line along with the date and time, indicating that the employee refused to sign.
 If the Department Head is not the supervisor of the employee being appraised, the Department Head should also review the appraisals and insert their initial next to the supervisor's signature before forwarding the appraisal packet to the Human Resource Office.
-Similarly, if other managers exist in a department Head may also have additional reviews and associated initials included next to the supervisor's signature.
+Similarly, if other managers exist in a department's chain-of-command between the Department Head and the direct supervisor, the Department Head may also have additional reviews and associated initials included next to the supervisor's signature. - f.
+Return to Human Resource Office.
+Completed performance evaluations shall permanently remain in the employee's personnel file and become a part of the private information of that file.
+As a private and confidential personnel file, the performance evaluation scores are not to be shared with employees outside of the evaluation, review and approval process of the employee evaluated.
+Performance evaluations may be used in decisions concerning advancement, future training needs, performance related salary adjustments and contested disciplinary actions.